open-contracting/standard/docs/guidance/map.md

 The preferred approach is to eventually list *all* the data elements within your data sources in your Field-Level Mapping, decide whether to publish each, and then map each.
 The decision to publish a data element is up to you; it isn't necessary to map all your contracting data.

 It is also important to focus on the data elements whose disclosure was prioritized by users during the [design](design) phase.
-If you have not determined which data elements are a priority, you should do this now, based on your user needs.
+If you have not determined which data elements are a priority, you ought to do this now, based on your user needs.

 Whichever approach you take, it's important that your eventual OCDS publication contain at least as much information as your other public datasets of contracting data; otherwise, users are less likely to use your OCDS publication.